shayan07/hadoop_project/README.md

 visitor3   1491110000008
 ```

-Output for Mapper2 && Input for Reducer2
+Output for Mapper2(output of one slave node) && Input for Reducer2(shuffle and merged from all slave nodes)
 ```
 visitor1   1491110000002

 visitor2   1491110000005
 ```

-Output for Reducer2
+Output for Reducer2 (top k, where k = 2)
 ```
 visitor1   1491110000002